 The Company has achieved good stage of compliance.
 The Company also considers the significance and strengthening of this report in terms of information connectivity and presentation of results impact, regarding various capital employed.

 REPORTING PERIOD

 The report is produced and published annually.
-The 2022 report covers the period 1 January to 31 December 2022.
+The Annual Report 2023 covers the period 1 January to 31 December 2023.

 COMPANY'S OPERATIONS